ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-A PHILOSOPHIC .DARKEY. :
-A&#x27; newspaper correspondent from .the
-Cumberland river gives tlie following hu­
-morous account of a colloquy with a phil­
 osophic darkey, who had been present at
 tho battle of Fort Donelson;
 Observing him toasting his shins against